SoonerSafe Rules & Regulations

 Oklahoma City, OK 73152

-The submitted documents will then be reviewed by OEM and FEMA before rebate checks can be remitted to homeowners.
-The rebate check typically takes 6-8 weeks to arrive after all documentation has been submitted and reviewed.
+The submitted documents will then be reviewed by ODEMHS and FEMA before rebate checks can be remitted to homeowners.
+The rebate check typically takes 6-8 weeks or a maximum of 12 weeks to arrive after all documentation has been submitted and reviewed.

-If you have moved to a new address since completing your SoonerSafe application and did not update the address, you will not be eligible for this drawing, however, if you update your address at www.soonersafe.ok.gov and your property meets all eligibility requirements, you may be eligible for future rebate opportunities.
+If you have moved to a new address since completing your SoonerSafe application and did not update the address, you will not be eligible for this drawing, however, you may register again at www.soonersafe.ok.gov during the next open registration period and your property meets all eligibility requirements, you may be eligible for a rebate the following year.

 Any type of safe room is eligible for the rebate as long as it meets or exceeds the specifications set forth in the most recent versions of FEMA Publication 320 (Taking Shelter from the Storm) and FEMA 361 (Design and Construction Criteria for Community Safe Rooms), as well as ICC 500 (Standards for the Design and Construction of Storm Shelters.
 Many local building codes require a permit and inspection by local building inspectors.